Igigog/anomaly-modding-book/src/blender/creating-model-in-blender.md

 ## Beginning

 - First, familiarize yourself with the limitations and capabilities of the format [.object](../main-folders-and-files/file-formats/object.md) (because you may export to it more often than to .ogf) to avoid errors.
-- This article will talk about textures, read an article about creating and preparing them
+- This article will talk about textures, [read an article about creating and preparing them](../how-to/%D1%81reating-and-preparing-textures.md).

 ## Start